Our Editor-In-Chief On Why We Need “Thing Bags” Right Now

 Advertisement

 At the time, as much as I respected the irreverence, I couldn’t picture spending my hard-earned cash on these sorts of totes — but many years later, the whimsical, DGAF companions have prompted a change of heart.
 Whether it’s the scores of fruit-inspired micro-purses on Amazon or Thom Browne’s growing menagerie of “Animal Icons”, bags made to resemble everyday flora, fauna and ephemera have been normalized, and I find myself wish-listing apple-shaped crossbodies and sculptural clutches.
 (I don’t know if that’s a good thing and I don’t really care.)
 I blame my change in attitude on spending so much time at home looking at apples in my fruit dish, day after day after day; coupled with the urge to go out to a party and dance on a table with one of these miniature, three-dimensional avatars at my side — but not being able to.
 Either way, give me hearts, apples, triangles, puppies, whatevs.
 I’m not mad.
-Thing bags are delightful; and exactly the type silliness and lighthearted vibes that we need in year two of a pandemic.
+Thing bags are delightful; and exactly the type of silliness and lighthearted vibes that we need in year two of a pandemic.
 Ahead, check out all the “thing bags” in my cart right this second.

 I’m a proud native New Yorker, and even though “I Love NY” swag is widely available in tourist-y neighborhoods throughout the city, I didn’t own a fashionable take on Milton Glaser’s iconic Big Apple logo — until now.
 When I saw Kate Spade’s Italian leather crossbody, I knew I had to treat myself.
 As a mom, a hands-free bag is a must, and the surprisingly roomy 7.5” width accommodates most iPhones (among other necessities).
 There’s a smooth microsuede lining and an all-around zipper for easy access.
 I will wear this like a badge all year long, from winter coat- to crop top-season.